 ECHA acknowledges that the lack of individual data, standard deviations and historical control data is challenging, but the study does provide reliable comparison with a control group, and this is sufficient to trigger the cohort.
-Further, ECHA notes that the historical control data should always reflect the same strain, same laboratory, and the same study design/duration, collected from fairly recent studies ( $\pm$ 2 years to the study year).
-For these reasons, the historical control data you have referred to (Toxdata, 2014; Provantis, 2019) does not provide relevant information for the study under consideration.
+However, ECHA notes that the historical control data should always reflect the same strain, same laboratory, and the same study design/duration, collected from fairly recent studies (± 2 years).
+For these reasons, the historical control data you have referred to (2014; 2014; 2019) does not provide relevant information for the study under consideration.